up42/up42-py/docs/reference/jobcollection-reference.md

     The current analytics platform will be discontinued after January 31, 2024, and will be replaced by new [advanced processing functionalities](https://docs.up42.com/processing-platform/advanced).
 This change will affect projects, workflows, jobs, data blocks, processing blocks, and custom blocks.
 For more information, see the [blog post.](https://up42.com/blog/pansharpening-an-initial-view-into-our-advanced-analytic-capabilities?utm_source=documentation)

-The JobCollection class enables access to [results of multiple jobs](analytics.md).
 A job is an instance of a workflow.
 A job collection is the results of multiple jobs as one object.

 ```python
 jobcollection = up42.initialize_jobcollection(